SalesforceLabs/OrgCheck/docs/index6.development.md

 This guide will walk you through setting up a developer environment allowing you to deploy Org Check as your own unlocked package.

-This page is also a good start if you want to participate in the project and propose your own PR o the team!
+This page is also a good start if you want to participate in the project and propose your own PR to the team!

 ## Prerequisites